-Nine common mistakes business owners and entrepreneurs make with their social media:
+Nine common mistakes business owners and entrepreneurs make with their social media

 You aren’t relevant

 It’s really important to know your audience (aka your ideal client) and choose posts they will find meaningful and useful.
-Stay on topic within a range of subject matter they care about.
+Stay on topic and within a range of subject matter they care about.
 For example, if you have a work-at-home-Mom Facebook page, posting a story about potty training tips is a little off base.
 Yes, it’s a parenting article, but it’s not about home business.

 You don’t have a plan